Course Cheatsheet

 - Solve for critical points

-- Test using second derivative or endpoints
+- Test using second derivative or first derivative test

 - Verify the answer makes business sense